Tochukz/ToyStore/NOTES.md

 ## Lesson 3: Create the Data Access Layer
 __Nuget__
-When you install a `Nuget` package, Nuget copies the files to your project, add a `package` element referencing the t package in the `packages` element of the `packages.config` file.
+When you install a `Nuget` package, Nuget copies the files to your project, add a `package` element referencing the the package in the `packages` element of the `packages.config` file.
 It also  adds a `Reference` element to the `ItemGroup` element of the project file (`.csproj`).
 The `Include` attribute of the reference element specifies the type name of the reference.

 __Creating the Data Models__
 1. Create the _Entity classes_ or Models
 2. Create the _Context class_, which provides access to the database
 3. Create an _Initializer class_ to seed the database.
-4. In the _Global.asax_ file, set the initializer object to initialize the database at the _Application_Start_ life cycle method.
+4. In the _Global.asax_ file, set the initializer object to initialize the database in the _Application_Start_ life cycle method.
 5. Add a connection string to _Web.config_ file.
 Although _Entity Framework Code First_ will generate a database for you in a default location, you can take control of where the database is located by adding your own connection string.
 For example, you can specify that the master data file (`ToyStore.mdf`) should be located in your data directory (_App_data_).
 6. Build the application
 7. The Database will be created by _Entity Framework_, based on the models, the first time the application is run.